shivatejapecheti/CampusExplorer/README.md

 ## How to Contribute
 If you'd like to contribute to the development of this website, feel free to fork the repository and submit pull requests.
 Your contributions are highly appreciated.

+## Disclaimer

+All images, videos, and other multimedia content used on this web page are for educational and illustrative purposes only.
+They belong to their respective owners and are used here solely for the purpose of this assignment.
+No copyright infringement is intended.